pozil/mongodb-jndi-datasource/README.md

 />
 ```

-**Note:** Remember update these settings to match your MongoDB settings.
+**Note:** Remember to update these settings to match your MongoDB settings.

 ##Usage instructions: